 Mexico has a state and a federal court system, and the performance levels between courts varies greatly from state to state.
 Each jurisdiction has its own set of problems that will be different from the next.
 While in one you will find biased judges who may not want to execute against companies (since they are a source of employment to the town), in another there will be corruption, and in another lack of infrastructure or sufficient staff at the courts, or few qualified and trained officials, etc.

 There’s a survey study from ITAM (Instituto Tecnológico Autónomo de México) with analysis from Moody’s Investors Service Mexico, which rates the level of performance of courts throughout Mexico.
-Also, the World Justice Project has issued the Mexico States Rule of Law Index 2021-2022, which measures civil justice, in addition to corruption and other factors.
+Also, the World Justice Project has issued the Mexico States Rule of Law Index 2022-2023, which measures civil justice, in addition to corruption and other factors.
 These would be reliable sources to evaluate the performance levels of the courts where you will bring a lawsuit against your debtor.
 The next source will be your litigation lawyer in Mexico, who should be able to disclose other problems that influence the performance of the courts in those areas, such as violence.
 If you are stuck with a jurisdiction that rates poorly or with other problems, you must consider it as an increased risk.
+(For more information regarding the legal process and nuances of the judiciary in Mexico, please read our article “A Lawyer’s Guide to Strategic Legal Debt Recovery in Mexico.”)

 iii.
 What is the history of the debtor?